Girl, 11, says cookie offer insult after racist encounter

 Skhylur and her family discussed the confrontation and decided to publicize what happened because of prejudice against African Americans, Bamberg said.

 “You can’t drive while black.
+You can’t be Botham Jean sitting in your apartment eating ice cream while black,” Bamberg said, referring to the African American man who was shot and killed while at home by a Dallas police officer who mistakenly entered the apartment, thinking that it was hers.

-You can’t be wearing jeans sitting in your apartment eating ice cream while black,” Bamberg said.
-“And now in Aiken, we’ve seen that you can’t even get the mail for your grandma while black.”
+“And now in Aiken, we’ve seen that you can’t even get the mail for your grandma while black.